Southern Business Mentoring Program

 The South Australian government has released its Roadmap for Easing COVID-19 Restrictions.

-From 29 June, Step 3 will be a simplified principle-based approach, except for some high-risk activities.
+Step 3 is a simplified principle-based approach, except for some high-risk activities.

 While physical distancing of 1.5 m is still strongly encouraged, density requirements within venues will be reduced to one person per two square metres.